Special Olympics Executive and Leadership Team

 • Adam Germek - President & Chief Executive Officer

 Adam Germek, the President & Chief Executive Officer at Special Olympics, directs the organization's overarching strategy and global operations.
-Overseeing all functional areas, Germek ensures the effective execution of programs that provide sports training and athletic competition for individuals with intellectual and physical disabilities.
-This leadership role involves driving initiatives that expand the reach and impact of Special Olympics worldwide, fostering a culture of inclusion and empowerment.
-By aligning departmental goals with the organization's core mission, Adam Germek directly supports the continuous growth and development of participants.
-Ultimately, Germek secures the long-term sustainability and advancement of Special Olympics' global objectives.
+Overseeing all functional areas, Germek ensures the effective execution of programs that provide year-round sports training and athletic competition for individuals with intellectual and physical disabilities.
+This leadership role involves fostering partnerships and driving initiatives that expand the reach and impact of Special Olympics worldwide.
+By aligning departmental efforts, Adam Germek strengthens the organization's commitment to inclusion and empowers participants through sport.
+The President & Chief Executive Officer's focus remains on advancing the mission and enhancing the lives of athletes across all regions.

 Adam Germek